promised-ai/redpoll-website/content/blog/safe-ai.md

 [extra]
 author = "Baxter Eaves"
-subheading = "What artificial intelligence needs — other than people — to be safe" image = "burning.jpg" theme = "light-transparent" front_page = false
+subheading = "What artificial intelligence needs — in addition to people — to be safe" image = "burning.jpg" theme = "light-transparent" front_page = false